How to build a digital strategy?

 Define your detailed digital marketing plan

-You now have all the keys in hand: all that remains is to set up a detailed marketing plan with the following elements: the campaigns, the implementation of an editorial plan, the channels used, your budget, and your lead generation objectives by channel and by campaign.
+You now have all the keys in hand: all that remains is to set up a detailed marketing plan with the following elements: the campaigns, the implementation of an editorial plan, the channels used, your budget, and your lead generation objectives by channel and by the campaign.

 The goal is to obtain qualified leads and then convert them via B2B lead nurturing campaigns.
 When developing an editorial plan, think long-term and plan the content to be produced.
 Take into account the dates you can’t miss, write down the ideas, and define a regular publication rhythm.